Experience the beauty and intrigue of Myanmar

 This trip involves a lot of walking – often barefoot.
 You’ll be visiting many religious sites where you must remove all footwear before entering.
 In places like Bagan, you may need to climb steep steps (sometimes without railing) barefoot, but the views are well worth it.

-You’ll stay at a Community Lodge in central Myanmar, in simple accommodation with limited power and facilities.This is a new community-based initiative, so there may be some kinks, but the experience promises to be fantastic.
+You’ll stay at a Community Lodge in central Myanmar, in simple accommodation with limited facilities.But the experience promises to be fantastic.

 Touring by bicycle is probably the best way to see Bagan and the villages surrounding the Community Lodge.
 Although it’s an easy ride well within the abilities of most people, it does take you off paved roads and onto sandy terrain.

 This trip takes you on a full-day walking tour of the villages around Kalaw.
 While the walk itself is quite easy, you’ll need a decent level of fitness to get through the long day.